-A sample plot of single-step survival ratio for T=1000 days and $\delta T \approx 20.8$ days is shown in Fig. 7.
-The following observations are made.

-(i) A large majority of connections survives from one time window to the next.

-(ii) The two prominent dips indicate a strong tree reconfiguration taking place, and they are window width T apart, positioned symmetrically around Black Monday, and thus imply topological reorganization of the tree during the market crash [10].

-(iii) Single-step survival ratio $\sigma(t)$ increases as the window width T increases while δT is kept constant.
+A sample plot of single-step survival ratio for T = 1000and $\delta T \approx 20.8$ is shown in Figure 7.
+The following observations are made. (i) A large majority of connections survives from one time window to the next. (ii) The two prominent dips indicate a strong tree reconfiguration taking place, and they are window width T apart, positioned symmetrically around Black Monday, and thus imply topological reorganization of the tree during the market crash[10]. (iii) Single-step survival ratio $\sigma(t)$ increases as the window width T increases while δT is kept constant.
 Thus an increase in window width renders the trees more stable with respect to single-step survival of connections.
-We also find that the rate of change of the survival ratio decreases as the window width increases and, in the limit, as the window width is increased towards infinity $T \rightarrow \infty, \sigma(t) \rightarrow 1$ for all t.
-The survival ratio seems to decrease very rapidly once the window width is reduced below roughly 1 yr.
-As the window width is decreased further towards zero, in the limit as $T \rightarrow 0, \sigma(t) \rightarrow 0$ for all t.
+We also find that the rate of change of the survival ratio decreases as the window width increases and, in the limit, as the window width is increased towards infinity $T \to \infty$, $\sigma(t) \to 1$ for all t.
+The survival ratio seems to decrease very rapidly once the window width is reduced below roughly one year.
+As the window width is decreased further towards zero, in the limit as $T \to 0$, $\sigma(t) \to 0$ for all t. (iv) Variance of fluctuations around the mean is constant over time, except for the extreme events and the interim period, and it gets less as the window width increases.